AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/work_flow.md

 - 2025-10-01

   Constructed several functions within different classes that can be called upon each other depending on it's purpose.
-Try usin parameters within functions rather than several
+Try using parameters within functions rather than several

+- 2025-10-02

+  Frustrating day when I'm not able to get anything to work the way i want it to.
+Double check how to call functions/methods within classes with tutor